7 Accelerated Nursing Programs for LPNs

-Like many people, you may assume that LPN jobs are mostly limited to nursing homes and assisted living facilities.
+Like many people, you might be under the impression that LPN jobs are mostly limited to nursing homes and assisted living facilities.
 While the majority of LPNs do indeed work in such settings, these professionals find employment at many other facilities and places too.
 In fact, LPNs in some settings tend to earn more than LPNs in others, so if you are primarily concerned about making a good living as an LPN, it pays to explore the possibilities.

-According to the latest, available figures, approximately 29 percent of LPNs work in nursing homes and other assisted living facilities.
-The second most popular setting for LPNs to work is hospitals, which account for around 15 percent of all LPN positions these days.
-These include private hospitals and public hospitals.
-Approximately 12 percent of LPNs work in doctor's offices and private clinics, so jobs are readily available in such areas.
-Finally, around 9 percent of LPNs work in home healthcare, which means that they visit patients in their homes rather than working in an actual facility.
+According to the latest available figures, 38 percent of LPNs work in nursing and residential care facilities.
+The second most popular setting for LPNs to work is hospitals, which account for 15 percent of all LPN positions these days.
+These include private, public and state hospitals.
+Thirteen percent of LPNs work in doctors’ offices, so jobs are readily available in such settings.
+Finally, 13 percent of LPNs work with home healthcare services - which means that they visit patients in their homes rather than working in an actual facility.
 This segment is growing rapidly as more aging baby boomers enter their golden years but aren't quite ready for full-time nursing care.

 Looking for an LPN training program can be a tall order.
 A lot is on the line, as the quality of the training that you receive will directly impact your ability to pass the licensing exam and obtain your license.
-First and foremost, it is crucial to select a program that is properly accredited.
-Look for an accreditation by either ACEN or CCNE at the bare minimum.
-While you are at it, check to make sure that the program is approved by your state board of nursing.
+First and foremost, it is crucial to select a program that is approved by your state.
+For your school, look for an accreditation by either ACEN or CCNE at the bare minimum.

 Choose an LPN program that is convenient for you.
 If you will attend on campus, select a location that is easy to get to.
 If you will mostly complete your studies online, make sure that the program that you choose offers convenient clinical training options, or you will have a hard time completing that requirement.
 Naturally, it is important to choose an LPN school that suits your budget.
 Many programs offer scholarships and other financial aid, so be sure to check into such opportunities.